3 Real-Life Ways Travel Agents Save You Money

 Travel agents had a huge setback in the 1990s when airlines cut commissions.
 You may have heard of it?
 To put it simply, with the commission cuts and emergence of OTAs, everyone thought travel agents were dead.

-Excuse me for a second, we need to have some mood music playing quietly in the background for this next section . . .
+Excuse me for a second, we need to have a little mood music playing quietly in the background for this next section . . .

 No, but for real, you need to press play to get the feel I'm going for here!
 Don't be a fun-hater.
 Go ahead and press play, I'll just wait.